Whether your are a pumpkin fanatic or aren’t too fond of it, I think you should give this Chicken and Rice Pumpkin Soup a try!

 - Garlic- You could substitute 1 teaspoon of garlic powder.

 - Long Grain Brown Rice- I find long grain brown rice holds its shape the best in this recipe.
-However, you can use long grain white rice instead (I had to the day I took these photos because I was out of brown!) but it could end up getting a bit overcooked.
+However, you can use long grain white rice instead (I had to the day I took these photos because I was out of brown!) but it can end up getting a bit more overcooked.

 - Sea Salt- Taste and add more if needed at the end.